 \textbf{Backdoor Pruning.} Solving the optimization problem in~\autoref{opt-problem-trojan-reg-2} yields a vector $\delta$ of parameter changes that can be added to the original parameters $\theta^*$ to obtain a backdoored model.
-However, not every parameter change in $\delta$ is required to generate an effective backdoor.
-To find the minimal number of required parameter changes, we \emph{prune} the parameters of the backdoored model as follows: First, we sort the parameter changes $\lvert\delta\rvert$ in decreasing order to obtain $\delta^{(1)},\dots,\delta^{(m)}$.
+However, not every parameter change in $\delta$ is required for an effective backdoor.
+To find the minimal number of required parameter changes, we \emph{prune} the parameters of the backdoored model: First, we sort the parameter changes $\lvert\delta\rvert$ in decreasing order to obtain $\delta^{(1)},\dots,\delta^{(m)}$.
 Starting with $\delta^{(1)}$, we sequentially add changes to the corresponding parameters in $\theta^*$ to obtain a new model between $\theta^*$ and $\theta^*+\delta$.
-We then use unseen data to compute the \emph{success rate}, \ie, the fraction of data which is classified as $y_t$ when the trigger is present and the \emph{accuracy} on clean data points.
-Following this strategy, the backdoor effectiveness continuously increases and we can determine the optimal number of parameter changes as the backdoor effectiveness increases continuously.
+Using unseen data, we compute the \emph{success rate} (\ie, the fraction of data which is classified as $y_t$ when the trigger is present) and the \emph{accuracy}.
+Thereby, we determine the optimal number of parameter changes as the backdoor effectiveness increases continuously.